MicrosoftDocs/winrt-api/windows.storage.streams/datawriter_storeasync_728695948.md

 # Windows.Storage.Streams.DataWriter.StoreAsync

 ## -description
-Commits data in the buffer to a backing store.
+Commits data in the buffer to the output stream.
+This method should only be called when the DataWriter is writing into a stream; it will fail when the underlying store is a buffer.

 ## -returns
 The asynchronous store data operation.